FilipeSiota/hangman-game/README.md

-## Hangman Game
+# Hangman Game 🎮

-This is a school assingment that I'm working on.
+* This is a school assingment that I'm currently working on.

-The program is basically written in `C++` and it hasn't the most beautiful interface, but is quite easy to play the game.
+* The program is written in `C++`.

+* It has a very instictive interface, even though not the most beautiful one, and it's quite easy to play.

+## Show your ideas 💡

+Feel free to make pull requests and give suggestions to improve the code.